assassin990123/LixurProtocol/README.md

 <br> [Click here to join our Official Discord Server Link](https://discord.gg/HCRAQHKGeG)
 <br> [Click here to join our Official Jetbrains Space Group Link](https://lixur.jetbrains.space/oauth/auth/invite/4bf814e7091de971b3c9fde59b99eb63)

+You could also submit a pull request (fork the code first) and introduce yourself, why you're interested in this project and promise us you'll join the Jetbrains and the Discord Servers.
+We need to keep in touch with all of our developers.

 ### How to Run
 * To run a node, install the required packages ***(download requirements.txt)***, and run Flask ***(not in terminal!)***, and it should pop up with three genesis trasactions.
 * To add new transactions, head to: `127.0.0.1:5000/transactions/new`